Martin D-35 Fretboard and Bridge Replacement

 We removed the fretboard from the neck, looks like everything else here is fine so, we'll clean the area before moving forward.

-With any glue and debris cleared from the neck, we now have a level surface to glue the new board to.
+With the glue and debris cleared from the neck, we now have a clean surface to glue the new board to.

 Now that the fretboard is setting, we can return to the bridge.
 We use our specially made routing guide to cut the new saddle slot.